BallAerospace/COSMOS/README.md

 1. **Telemetry Grapher**

-   - Realtime and offline line graphing and x-y plotting of telemetry points.
-Multiple telemetry points per plot, multiple plots per tab, and multiple tabs allow you to efficiently organize your data.
+   - Realtime and offline line graphing of telemetry points.
+Multiple telemetry points per graphs and multiple graphs per window allow you to efficiently organize your data.
 Great for graphing temperatures and voltages both in realtime and post-test.

-1. **Data Viewer**

-   - Sometimes data cannot be displayed effectively in telemety widgets or is not as useful without being able to scroll back through a history of values.
-Data Viewer is used to provide a textual display of telemetry items and packets with scrollable history.
-It provides a great display for log messages, events, memory dumps, and other forms of data that don't fit well into the other display options.

-1. **Telemetry Extractor**
+1. **Extractor**

-   - Used for offline analysis of telemetry log files.
-Telemetry Extracts extracts a given list of telemetry items from a telemetry log file into a CSV file for further analysis in other tools such as Excel or Matlab.
+   - Used for offline analysis of command and telemetry data.
+Extracts a given list of items into a CSV file for further analysis in other tools such as Excel or Matlab.

-1. **Command Extractor**

-   - Used for offline analysis of command log files.
-Takes binary command log files and converts them into human readable text.

-1. **Handbook Creator**

-   - Creates Command and Telemetry Handbooks using the information in the COSMOS configuration files in both HTML and PDF formats.
-This provides a more human readable reference document to give to people who want to use a COSMOS system.

-1. **Table Manager**

-   - Table Manager provides a graphical binary file editor that provides a convenient method for creating and modifying binary configuration files/tables.

-1. **OpenGL Builder**
-   - OpenGL Builder helps in building 3d scenes of objects made of STL (stereolithography) files that can then be used within custom written COSMOS applications where they can be animated or change color based on telemetry.

 COSMOS is built and maintained by Ryan Melton (ryanatball/ryanmelt) and Jason Thomas (jmthomas) at Ball Aerospace & Technologies Corp.

 ## Getting Started

-1. Install COSMOS at the command prompt if you haven't yet:

-         gem install cosmos

-    Note on non-windows systems you will need to have all necessary prerequisites installed.
-See the [Installation Guide](http://cosmosrb.com/docs/installation/) for detailed instructions.
+1. See the [Installation Guide](https://cosmosrb.com/docs/v5/installation) for detailed instructions.

-2. At the command prompt, create a new COSMOS project:

-         cosmos demo test

-    where "test" is the application name.

-3. Change directory to `test` and start the COSMOS Launcher:

-         cd test
-         ruby Launcher

-    Run with `--help` or `-h` for options.

-4. Click on the various tools to start experimenting with COSMOS!

-5. Follow the [Documentation](http://cosmosrb.com) to start developing your configuration.
+1. Follow the [Getting Started](https://cosmosrb.com/docs/v5/gettingstarted) to start developing your configuration.

 ## Docker